Community Fruit Trees

 How did the Community Fruit Trees program begin?

 We set out on the mission to ensure that our neighbors have access to delicious, nutritious fruit.
 To do this, Robin Greenfield and the Live Like Ally Foundation came together to establish the grassroots project, Community Fruit Trees.
 By establishing public fruit trees, this initiative helps reduce hunger, creates a deeper connection to our food, improves our natural environment, builds community, and exercises our independence from the globalized, industrial food system.
-Food is a human right, not a commodity.
+We believe food is a human right, not a commodity.

 Is Planting Trees a Fruitful Investment?

 You bet it is!
 A fruit tree typically costs our program around $30 (the cost of a dozen pounds of fruit) plus the time needed to plant it and minimal ongoing care.
 That’s it.
 That small effort will provide fresh, local, nutritious fruit for your community for many years to come.
 A single mature persimmon tree has the ability to grow as much as 90 to 100 pounds of fresh fruit in one season, talk about a return on investment!
-We want to ensure your success, please utilize the variety of resources linked below for a wealth of knowledge and support!
+We want to help ensure your success, please utilize the variety of resources linked below for a wealth of knowledge and support!

-Community Fruit Trees FAQ – For more specific information and any additional questions
+Community Fruit Trees FAQ – For more specific information and any additional questions.

-Community Fruit Tree Care and Planting Guide – Bare Root Trees– An in depth guide to planting and caring for bare root and young trees.
+Community Fruit Tree Care and Planting Guide – Bare Root Trees – An in depth guide to planting and caring for bare root and young trees.

-Community Fruit Tree Care Guide– An in depth guide for maintaining healthy potted and mature trees.
+Community Fruit Tree Care Guide – An in depth guide for maintaining healthy potted and mature trees.

-The Fruit Tree Planting Foundation– An amazing resource that includes a guide to planting fruit trees, what to do once your tree is in the ground (aftercare) and more
+The Fruit Tree Planting Foundation – An amazing resource that includes a guide to planting fruit trees, what to do once your tree is in the ground (aftercare) and more

-Community Fruit Tree Care Guide for Florida – An in depth guide for maintaining healthy potted and mature trees in Florida
+Community Fruit Tree Care Guide for FloridaAn in depth guide for maintaining healthy potted and mature trees in Florida.

-Want to get involved?
+Want to Get Involved?

 Additional Resources: